LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_objects.rst

   beginning of the test.
 It can only be read starting from :meth:`~crappy.blocks.Block.begin`.
 - :attr:`~crappy.blocks.Block.name` contains the unique, non-empty name attributed to the Block by Crappy.
-It can be read at any time, and even modified.
-This name is only used for logging, and appears in the log messages for identifying where a message comes from.
+It can be read at any time.
+It should only be modified in :meth:`~crappy.blocks.Block.__init__`.
+The name identifies the Block both in log messages and in Crappy's :class:`~crappy.links.LinkGraph`.
+  Renaming it before the processes start also updates all already-created Links connected to it; renaming it while the Block is running raises :exc:`RuntimeError`.
 - :attr:`~crappy.blocks.Block.pausable` is a :obj:`bool` property indicating
   whether the Block is affected when a pause is started by a :class:`~crappy.blocks.Pause` Block.
 By default, most Blocks are affected